mdsajalali/privacy-policy/README.md

-This is a simple Privacy Policy Accordion Temple
+This is a simple Privacy Policy Accordion Template

 ## Technologies Used